Queensland Zero Emission Vehicle Rebate Scheme

 Am I eligible?

-The ZEV Rebate Scheme is open to and must apply to the following eligibility.
+The ZEV Rebate Scheme is open to:

-- All Queensland residents with a current and valid Queensland driver license (international and interstate driver licences will not be accepted) or another form of evidence to prove residency
+• All Queensland residents with a current and valid Queensland driver license (international and interstate driver licences will not be accepted) or another form of evidence to prove residency

 What is considered ineligible?